grafana/grafana/docs/sources/reference/plugins.md

 !Plugin support for panels is only available in nightly!

 Adding support for all datasources and suggested panels would bloat grafana and make it impossible to maintain.
-Thats why we implemented a plugin system that makes it possible for anyone to develop support for a datasource or custom panel without adding it to Grafana itself.
+That's why we implemented a plugin system that makes it possible for anyone to develop support for a datasource or custom panel without adding it to Grafana itself.

 ## Installing plugins